mbsa-tud/tsad_platform/README.md

 #### useSubsequences
 **- optional -**
-This field is only required for classic ML and statistical models which use the standard data preparation functions provided by the platform.
+This field is only required for **non** deep-learning models which use the standard data preparation functions provided by the platform.
 If it is set to `true`, the dataset will be split into overlapping subsequences (See field [dataType](#datatype) above), otherwise the data is used directly.

 #### hyperparameters